A SIMPLE GUIDE TO HOME LOAN JARGON

 Title Search or Examination

-A check of the title records, generally at the local courthouse, to make sure the purchaser is purchasing a house from the legal owner and there are no liens, overdue special assessments, or other claims or outstanding restrictive covenants filed in the record, which would adversely affect the marketability or value of title.
+A check of the title records, generally at the local courthouse, to make sure the buyer is purchasing a house from the legal owner and there are no liens, overdue special assessments, or other claims or outstanding restrictive covenants filed in the record, which would adversely affect the marketability or value of title.

 Total Debt Ratio